A Diagrammatic Temperley-Lieb Categorification: The Quotient Category

-Thus we have motivated our graphical definition of $\mc{TLC}_1$.
-Objects will again be sequences of colored points on the line $\R$, which we will call $\ii$ or $U_{\ii}$.
-Morphisms will be given (again, after linear combinations and some relations) by isotopy classes of the following data:
+\begin{defn} We let $\mTLC_1$ be the monoidal category, with hom spaces enriched over graded vector spaces, defined as follows.
+Objects will be sequences of colored points on the line $\R$, which we will call $\ii$ or $U_{\ii}$.
+Consider the set whose elements are described as follows:

-\begin{enumerate} \item For each $i$ from 1 to $n$, a graph $\Gamma_i$ embedded in the strip. \item $\Gamma_i$ consists entirely of univalent and trivalent vertices, with edges (colored $i$) that may go to the boundary.
-Again, the intersection with the top and bottom boundary gives the target and source of the morphism, respectively. \item $\Gamma_i$ and $\Gamma_{i+1}$ are disjoint.
-All graphs $\Gamma_i$ are pairwise disjoint on the boundary. \end{enumerate} The degree of a graph is $+1$ for each dot and $-1$ for each trivalent vertex.

-One may apply isotopy to each $\Gamma_i$ individually, so long as it stays appropriately disjoint.
+\begin{enumerate} \item For each $i \in I$, consider a planar graph $\Gamma_i$ in the strip, which is drawn with edges colored $i$ (see Definition \ref{defn-planargraph}). \item The only vertices in $\Gamma_i$ are univalent vertices (dots) and trivalent vertices. \item The graphs $\Gamma_i$ and $\Gamma_{i+1}$ are disjoint.
+All graphs $\Gamma_i$ are pairwise disjoint on the boundary. \item We consider isotopy classes of this data, so that one may apply isotopy to each $\Gamma_i$ individually so long as it stays appropriately disjoint. \end{enumerate}

+This set has a grading, where the degree of a graph is $+1$ for each dot and $-1$ for each trivalent vertex, and the degree of an element of this set is the sum of the degrees for each graph $\Gamma_i$.
+Just as in Definition \ref{defn-morphhc}, each element of the set has a top and bottom boundary which is an object in $\mTLC$, and will be thought of as a map from the bottom boundary to the top.
+We let $\Hom_{\mTLC_1}(U_{\ii},U_{\jj})$ be the graded vector space with basis given by elements of the set above with bottom boundary $\jj$ and top boundary $\ii$, modulo the relations (\ref{assoc1}) through (\ref{dotslidesame}), (\ref{dotslidenear}), and the new relation (\ref{switch}).
+As a reminder, the new relation is given here again.

+As before, composition of morphisms is given by vertical concatenation, the monoidal structure is given by horizontal concatenation, and relations are to be interpreted monoidally.
+This concludes the definition. \end{defn}

 Phrasing the definition in this fashion eliminates the need to add distant sliding rules, for these are now built into the notion of isotopy.
 Note that as we have stated it here, $\Gamma_i$ and $\Gamma_j$ may have edges which are embedded in a tangent fashion, or even entirely overlap.
 However, such embeddings are isotopic to graph embeddings with only transverse edge intersections, which arise as 4-valent vertices in our earlier viewpoint.

-We then take $\Bbbk$-linear combinations of such graphs, and mod out by relations (\ref{assoc1}) through (\ref{dotslidesame}), (\ref{dotslidenear}) and the new relation (\ref{switch}) to get the morphisms in the category $\mc{TLC}_1$.
-As a reminder, the new relation is given here again.